 Designed by innovation expert Carlo Ratti, a professor at the Massachusetts Institute of Technology’s (MIT) Department of Urban Studies and Planning, CCD’s master plan is an ambitious project that involves both the government of Guadalajara and big private companies like Accenture and Arup.

 Public projects tend to be bureaucratic and slow.
 And as soon as the private sector realized there was so much talent hanging around Guadalajara, they too decided to take a piece of the tasty pie.
 This piece is called Distrito La Perla.

 Located in what once was Kodak’s 112 acres industrial complex, Distrito La Perla is a city complex that comprises co-working spaces, physical offices, housing, fashion malls, and even a park.
-With companies like Toshiba and Wizeline already established in their Office Campus the private sector is competing hard with the public sector and it is hard to say who’s winning.
+With companies like Toshiba and Wizeline already established in their Office Campus, the private sector is competing hard with the public sector, and is hard to say who’s winning.

 One of the most internationally recognized companies WeWork provides shared workspaces for technology startups, entrepreneurs, freelancers, small businesses, and large enterprises.
 At the beginning of 2018, WeWork arrived at the city of Guadalajara and just one year later they have already opened in two more locations in the city.
 Today the company has 3 WeWork Buildings in the most important parts of town.

 Another big player in the international coworking spaces industry.
 Regus has been in Mexico for about 15 years now and they too have realized the potential business that the tech boom in GDL offers.
 Regus has offices in three different locations in Guadalajara.

 What Can You Do To Profit From It?